wamp-proto/wamp-proto/spec/README.md

 	INVOCATION_RESULT		:= 83
 	INVOCATION_ERROR		:= 84

 ## Session Management

 ### Hello and Goodbye

-When a WAMP session starts, the peers introduce themselves to each other by sending a
+When a WAMP session starts, the peers introduce themselves to each other by sending a `HELLO` message.
+The `HELLO` message MUST be the very first message sent by each of the two peers after the transport has been established:

-    [HELLO,        			Session|id]
     [HELLO, Session|id, Details|dict]

-message.

-The `HELLO` message MUST be the very first message sent by each of the two peers after the transport has been established.

-The `HELLO.Session` MUST BE a randomly generated ID specific to the WAMP session for each direction.
+ * `Session` MUST BE a randomly generated ID specific to the WAMP session for each direction.
 Each peer tells it connected peer the `Session` ID under which it is identified (for the lifetime of the WAMP session).
+ * `Details` is a dictionary that allows to provide additional opening information (see below).

 The `HELLO.Session` can (later) be used for:

  * specifying lists of excluded or eligible receivers when publishing events
  * in the context of performing authentication or authorization

-The `HELLO.Details` is an optional
+*Example*

+    [1, 9129137332, {}]

 Similar to what browsers do with the `User-Agent` HTTP header, the `HELLO` message MAY disclose the WAMP implementation in use to it's peer: